 Semester 3 (Fall), Semester 4 (Spring)

 It is not unusual for a Master’s program to take longer than two years.
-However, by thinking about and planning your thesis research early in the program, hopefully we will not require many more semesters for a finished thesis.
+However, by thinking about and planning your thesis research early in the program, hopefully, completing your thesis will not require many additional semesters.
+Note that you need to have continuous enrollment and be registered for at least 1-credit in the semester that you are graduating.

 Suggested Two Year Course Plan